 Interpretation: "Are you getting off (the train or bus)?"

-In use: You might be asked this question if you're standing near the exit door on public transportation.
+In use: Someone might ask this question if you're standing near the exit on public transportation.

-In use: If someone is described as "tutto sale e pepe," it means that they're sunny, happy, and generally fun to be around.
-(Good personality goals, no?)
+In use: If someone is described as "tutto sale e pepe," they're sunny, happy, and generally fun to be around.

 In use: You might say this to a friend who's rushing to check tourist sites off their Italy bucket list, "vivere alla giornata, you're in Italy!"